ornao/pp2main/README.md

 ### Accessibility

 The WAVE accessibility evaluation tool was used to ensure the website met high accessibility standards.
+All pages passed with no errors.

 <details><summary>Index</summary>
 <img src="assets/docs/validation_screenshots/indexwave.png">